Trends in Global Affairs Canada’s Partnerships with CSOs

 1.2 Broad trends in support for CSOs from Global Affairs Canada

-Since 2005 disbursements through foreign CSOs has been an increasing proportion of CIDA/GAC’s disbursements to CSOs.
-Nevertheless, Canadian CSOs have experienced this trend in increased disbursement, albeit more modestly, in current dollars (from $583 million in 2010/11 to $650 million in 2014/15 or by 12%) and in the value of these disbursement in constant 2015 dollars (from $634 million to $657 million or by 4%).
+Nevertheless, Canadian CSOs have also experienced this trend in increased levels of disbursements, albeit more modestly, in current dollars (from $583 million in 2010/11 to $741 million in 2014/15 or by 27%).

-Disbursements through CSOs for long term development projects declines CSO delivery of GAC humanitarian assistance has played a very large role in increased GAC disbursements through CSOs (see below).
-The value of GAC disbursements (in 2015 dollars) through Canadian CSOs for long term development projects and programs has been declining since 2005/06.
-In 2014/15 the value of these disbursements were $456 million, down 19% since 2005/06 ($564 million), and 13% since 2010/11 ($501 million).
+Disbursements through CSOs for long term development projects declines CSO delivery of GAC humanitarian assistance has played a very large role in recent increased GAC disbursements through CSOs (see below).
+The value of GAC disbursements (in 2015 dollars) through Canadian CSOs for long term development projects and programs has been declining since 2008/09.
+In 2015/16 the value of these disbursements were $560 million, down 12% since 2010/11 ($501 million).
+However, 2015/16 represented a significant reversal of this downward trend, increasing from a low of $456 million to $560 million in one year.

-Trends in CSO financing reflected in Branch disbursements through CSOs Finally, these trends are equally visible in an overview of the level of disbursements through CSOs for the various Branches of Global Affairs Canada.
+Trends in CSO financing as reflected in GAC Branch disbursements through CSOs Finally, these trends are equally visible in an overview of the level of disbursements through CSOs for the various Branches of Global Affairs Canada.
 Since 2008/09, there has been a significant increase in disbursements to CSOs from Global Issues and Development Branch, which manages Canada’s humanitarian assistance.
-Other Branches remain relatively constant with yearly variations (Geographic Bilateral Branches) or have been declining (Partnerships for Development Innovation Branch).
+Other Branches remain relatively constant with yearly variations (Geographic Bilateral Branches) or have been in a long term decline in the value of disbursements since 1990 (Partnerships for Development Innovation Branch).
 See below for more on the trends in disbursements through these various Branches.

 2.1 CSO Disbursements through Partnerships for Development Innovations Branch